michaelnordmeyer/michaelnordmeyer.github.io/_posts/2017-04-29-disable-wordpress-comments-fully-avoid-spam.md

 }
 ```

 Yours might look differently.
-I especially use a socket and not TCP to connect to PHP.
+I especially use a socket and not TCP to connect to PHP, because a socket is faster.

 Logging is disabled for this particular use case to keep the logs clean `(access_log off)`.